shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Yeah.
 It wouldn’t be good food.”

 “Hmm.
 Ok.
 I won’t eat this deer.”
-Grar assured.
+Gra assured.

 The lanky kobold flickered and turned into a deer.

 “I knew it was you.”

-Grar stomped to the middle of the room, and the kobolds there looked at him expectantly, their mouths drooling.
+Gra stomped to the middle of the room, and the kobolds there looked at him expectantly, their mouths drooling.
 “No, we’re not eating this deer.”

 They looked away.

-Grar turned to the kobold king.
+Gra turned to the kobold king.
 “Gather your kobolds, we’ll have the meeting here.”

 The kobold king did as told.

 The kobolds guarding the yinglet brought him with them, tied up with a single rope around the arms and waist, and held onto it with the rest of the rope, like a leash.

-Grar started the meeting once all the kobolds were there.
+Gra started the meeting once all the kobolds were there.
 He stood ontop a seat to increase his height advantage.
 The deer was still tightly held under his arms, which helped grab the kobolds’ attention.
 “I have an announcement.
 I am your leader now.
 You will do as I say and exactly as I say.
 I will not tolerate insubordination or disrespect towards me,” he motioned to himself and Sui, “or my colleague dragonborn here.”

 The kobolds licked their lips.
 One started setting the pot on the campfire, another went to fetch water.

-Grar shut it down.
+Gra shut it down.
 “And there will be no eating this deer.
 Understood?”

 The kobolds hung their heads, except for Sylla, who stared angrily at the deer.